10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 One of Chiquito’s most powerful features is its versatility.
 The platform is designed to be fully modular, allowing developers to write circuits in multiple languages and use different proving systems.
 This flexibility means that Chiquito can be adapted to different environments and use cases, depending on the needs of the developer or the application.

-For example, a developer might write part of a ZKP circuit in one language and another part in a different language, including python and Rust.
+For example, a developer might write part of a ZKP circuit in one language and another part in a different language, including Python and Rust.
 Chiquito allows these different parts to be integrated seamlessly into a single circuit, making it a versatile tool for a wide range of ZKP applications.

 Additionally, Chiquito supports multiple backend proving systems, meaning that developers are not locked into using a specific proof system.
-Whether you're using Halo2, HyperPlonk or even CCS, Chiquito allows you to choose the best backend for your particular use case.
+Whether you're using [Halo2](https://github.com/privacy-scaling-explorations/chiquito/blob/main/src/plonkish/backend/halo2.rs), [HyperPlonk](https://github.com/privacy-scaling-explorations/chiquito/blob/main/src/plonkish/backend/hyperplonk.rs), or [Sonobe/hypernova](https://github.com/privacy-scaling-explorations/chiquito/pull/281), Chiquito allows you to choose the best backend for your particular use case.
 This level of flexibility is essential in an ever-evolving field like zero-knowledge proofs, where different proving systems have different strengths and weaknesses.

 #### 2.6 Why Chiquito?